Workflow system architecture

-The managed workflow runtime consists of the Windows Workflow Foundation and Finance and Operations extensions.
+The managed workflow runtime consists of the Windows Workflow Foundation and Finance and Operations apps extensions.

 The following figure shows the high-level architecture of the workflow infrastructure.

-Users can use the workflow pages and controls in Finance and Operations to participate in business processes.
+Users can use workflow pages and controls to participate in business processes.

-Developers can create workflows for objects that they have added to Finance and Operations.
+Developers can create workflows for the objects that they have added.
 The following table describes the workflow steps that occur when a user submits an expense report to the workflow system for approval.